 “I’m not done,” he continued.
 “You’ll finish the project as quickly as you can and then, you’ll leave.
 I have one favor to ask.”

 “What?”
-Her voice was barely above a whisper now.
+Her voice was barely above a whisper.

 “Don’t come back.
 If you want to visit with your brother and father, ask them to meet you somewhere outside our borders.
 Viddion is no longer your home.”